 - Approval processes

 - Version control

 - Document indexing

 There are three plans: 5$ user/month, 10$ user/month, 23$ user/month

-eFileCabinet is a document and file management system that helps you manage and control your documents.
+eFileCabinet is a document management system that helps you manage and control your documents.
 It supports the storage of different types of files, including PDF, Microsoft Office formats, images, videos and more.
 You can also use it to share documents with other people or groups within your organization.

 It is a web-based application that offers a number of features that help you in managing your documents.
 You can create folders to organize different types of files and assign permissions to them.
 You can also upload multiple files from different locations at once and then synchronize them with all the other devices on which eFileCabinet is installed.

 eFileCabinet is the best document management system for small business because it has a simple interface and is user-friendly.
 It also offers a free trial, so you can see for yourself how it works.